Bruin Learn: Your Guide to UCLA’s Learning Management System

 Personalized Learning and Accessibility

-Students benefit from customizable notification settings, adaptive text displays, and compatibility with assistive technologies like screen readers.
-The platform’s analytics help instructors identify students who may need extra support, enabling timely interventions.
+Students benefit from customizable notification settings, adaptive text displays, and compatibility with assistive technologies including screen readers.
+The platform’s analytics tools enable instructors to identify students who may need additional support, facilitating timely academic interventions.

 Streamlined Grading and Feedback

-Digital gradebooks auto-calculate scores while providing real-time feedback on quizzes and assignments.
-Faculty can annotate submissions, record audio comments, and deploy rubrics, making evaluation more transparent and meaningful.
+Digital gradebooks automatically calculate scores while providing real-time feedback on quizzes and assignments.
+Faculty members can annotate submissions, record audio comments, and deploy rubrics, making evaluation processes more transparent and actionable for students.

 Integration with UCLA’s Ecosystem

-Bruin Learn syncs with other UCLA services such as MyUCLA, Bruin Access, and library databases.
-This workaround eliminates redundant logins and data silos, giving students a unified campus tech experience.
+Bruin Learn synchronizes with UCLA services including MyUCLA, Bruin Access, and library databases.
+These integrations reduce redundant authentication steps and eliminate data silos, providing students with a more unified campus technology experience.

 Best Practices and Success Stories